|

 that smooth olive face as the thorns

-dug deep into His skull.
+dug deep into His

 There at the foot of the cross I wept,